Bongo91/Bongo91/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on DIGIMOBIL
+- 🔭 I’m currently working on Big Data
 - 🌱 I’m currently learning diferents technologies about Data Engineering
 - 👯 I’m looking to collaborate on pojects about big processing data, ML, IA, Computer Vision, NLP and monitoring
 - 🤔 I’m looking for help with Cloud Computing and advance processing data